owntech-foundation/OwnPlot/docs/user-manual/setup.md

 		``` shell
 		chmod u+x OwnPlot-{{ ownplot.version }}.AppImage
 		```

+!!! warning "Performances issues"

+	As of today, The last version available is [v0.6.0](https://github.com/owntech-foundation/OwnPlot/releases/tag/release-0.6.0).

+	However, **v0.6.0** has been reported to have a low-performance.
+If you have trouble running this release, fall back on version [v0.5.1](https://github.com/owntech-foundation/OwnPlot/releases/tag/release-0.5.1)

 Great!
 Now that you have OwnPlot installed and all setup, we can proceed